 - Help them establish healthy boundaries.

 - Teach them how to prioritize to simplify their life.

 - Let them talk about their feelings openly.

 Stress may not be a part of your child’s life.
 But this could be…

 3. Depression and Anxiety

 Perhaps, more than ever before, teens are battling depression and anxiety.
-Some studies show it could be linked with social media.
-Either way, it’s crucial for parents to watch for the dangerous warning signs of depression and anxiety.
+Some studies show depression is linked with social media.
+Regardless of the source, it’s crucial for parents to watch for the dangerous warning signs of depression and anxiety.
 Find a trustworthy doctor and consider therapy if your teen shows signs of ongoing or worsening symptoms.

 4. Self Harm